Sons of Anarchy: Season four

 Alan Sepinwall stated that the fourth season risked predictability by returning to a successful formula of storytelling, but he nonetheless preferred those episodes to those of season three.
 Maureen Ryan reviewed the fourth season positively.
 She praised the addition of Lincoln Potter (played by Ray McKinnon), comparing the character's quality to that of Breaking Bads antagonist, Gustavo Fring.
 The A.V.
 Club called the fourth season more "focused" and "operatic".
 A.V.
 Club reviewer Zack Handlen was fond of the season but felt disappointed with the finale, saying it featured a "lousy case of dictated convenience, of an arbitrary and unbelievable reveal used to shift characters around to where the writers want them to be for next season, as opposed to where they might land organically."
 However, the review did praise Charlie Hunnam's performance in the finale.
 TIME said the fourth season was the strongest since season two, but the show needed to end sooner rather than later.
 TIME also agreed that the finale's contrivances were sometimes too visible, stating "it's the principle: you can only turn up alive at your own funeral so many times before it starts to lose its impact."

 Season five

 Season five received favorable reviews and has a rating of 72 on Metacritic.

 Ken Tucker of Entertainment Weekly praised the series by calling it a "richly detailed portrait of self-righteous villainy".

 Season six

 Season six received generally favorable reviews and scored a 74 out of 100 on Metacritic.

 Season seven

 Season seven received "generally favorable reviews" and scored a 68 out of 100 on Metacritic based on reviews from 6 critics.

 Ratings

-The seventh season's premiere on September 9, 2014, received the highest ratings in the series' history.
-The episode was watched by 6.20 million viewers.
+The series finale on December 9, 2014, received the highest ratings in the series' history.
+The episode was watched by 6.40 million viewers.